2021 Georgia State Panthers football team: Schedule

-The 2021 schedule consists of 6 home and 6 away games in the regular season.
-The Panthers will travel to Sun Belt foes Louisiana–Monroe, Georgia Southern, Louisiana, and Coastal Carolina.
-Georgia State will play host to Sun Belt foes Appalachian State, Texas State, Arkansas State, and Troy.
+The 2021 schedule consisted of 6 home and 6 away games in the regular season.
+The Panthers would travel to Sun Belt foes Louisiana–Monroe, Georgia Southern, Louisiana, and Coastal Carolina.
+Georgia State would play host to Sun Belt foes Appalachian State, Texas State, Arkansas State, and Troy.

-The Panthers will host two of the three non-conference opponents at Center Parc Stadium, Army, a FBS Independent and Charlotte of the Conference USA, and will travel to North Carolina of the Atlantic Coast Conference and Auburn of the Southeastern Conference.
+The Panthers would host two of the three non-conference opponents at Center Parc Stadium, Army, a FBS Independent and Charlotte of the Conference USA, and would travel to North Carolina of the Atlantic Coast Conference and Auburn of the Southeastern Conference.